Economy of North Rhine-Westphalia

-North Rhine-Westphalia (NRW) has always been Germany's powerhouse with the largest economy among the German states by GDP figures.
+North Rhine-Westphalia (NRW) has consistently been Germany's economic powerhouse, with the largest economy among the German states by GDP figures.
 If NRW were a sovereign country, it would have an economy comparable to that of Saudi Arabia in terms of nominal gross domestic product (GDP) as of 2014.
 Of all German states, most money from abroad is invested in NRW.

+History

 In the 1950s and 1960s, the state was known as the Land von Kohle und Stahl (land of coal and steel).
 In the post-WWII recovery, the Ruhr was one of the most important industrial regions in Europe, and contributed to the German Wirtschaftswunder.
 As of the late 1960s, repeated crises had led to contractions of these industrial branches.
 On the other hand, producing sectors, particularly in mechanical engineering and metal and iron working industries, experienced substantial growth.
 Some former coal mining areas retain high unemployment rates.
 Despite this structural change and an economic growth which was under the national average, the 2007 GDP of 529.4 billion euro (21.8 percent of the total German GDP) made the land the economically most important in Germany, as well as one of the most important economic areas in the world.
-Of Germany’s top 100 corporations, 37 are based in North Rhine-Westphalia.
 On a per capita basis, however, North Rhine-Westphalia remains one of the weaker among the Western German Länder, or states.
-It has the second-highest exports of all German states behind Baden-Württemberg (2019).
-As of June 2014, the unemployment rate is 8.2%, second highest among all western German states.